jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ### Top 3 HMW
 **Selection Process**
-The team chose based on the following criteria: 1) how much impact does it have on our persona's goals, and 2) how diverse will the solutions be to the chosen questions?
+The team chose based on how much change we could bring about to positively impact our persona's goals.
 #### How might we...
 1. ...encourage customers to eat faster?
 * If customers were to eat faster, tables would be freed up faster, better circulating the waiting customers.
 2. ...make use of all available tables (dining space)?
 * Sometimes we have only two people sitting at a four-person table.
 What if we made use of ALL available dining space?
+More seated customers!
 3. ...make customers' waiting time more productive?
 * Waiting is usually boring because there is nothing to do.
 What if we gave the customers something to do?
+They'd be less inclined to leave!

 ---